theogainey/cloud-one-link/README.md

 MONGODB_URI=

 ```
-Application will not function properly beyond the index page without connecting to MongoDB or Auth0
+Application will not function properly beyond the index page without connecting to MongoDB and Auth0

 Once connected application can be started with:
 ```bash
 npm run dev
 ```
 ## Project Structure

 ## Learn More